HOW TO BOOST YOUR TESTOSTERONE NATURALLY

 High exposure to estrogen-like chemicals may also affect your levels, so try to minimize daily exposure to Bisphenol-A (BPA), parabens and other chemicals found in some types of plastic, cans, and other food packaging.

-It can mess with your hormone-making process.
+It can mess with your hormone-making process and fertility.
 After 6 months, men who worked around BPA every day had lower testosterone levels than men who didn't.

 In conclusion, the consequences of getting older mean that from the age of 25–30, a man’s natural testosterone levels start to decline.
 And strong research shows a link between low testosterone and obesity and increased disease risk.
 So, it’s vital to take the necessary steps to optimize your T-levels and slow down the process.